AnaHill/AnaHill.github.io/README.md

-# My webpage related to Data science, coding, and so on
+# My Github pages related to my work history and my studies in the fashinating world of data
+See https://anahill.github.io/portfolio/ for my portfolio page